-In America “transcendentalism” was mostly used in a literary form having a semi religious nature.
+In American history “transcendentalism” was mostly used in american literature as a literary form having a semi religious nature.

 The early transcendentalists included the essayist and poet Ralph Waldo Emerson, the feminist, social reformer, and author Margaret Fuller, a minister Theodore Parker, and the naturalist and author Henry David Thoreau.

 The club’s specific beliefs or theories do not seem to have been concretely stated.
 Their transcendentalism seemed to be more of a combination of intellectual, aesthetic, nature, and spiritual attributes.
 James Freemen Clarke, a member, later said “We are called like-minded because no two of us think alike.”